-Students should also have Adobe Reader (FREE at https://get.adobe.com/reader/) on their computer as it offers more advanced features than what the internet browser plug-in can do (i.e. search, highlight, notes, etc.).
+Students should also have Adobe Reader (FREE at https://get.adobe.com/reader/) on their computer as it offers more advanced features than what the internet browser plug-in can do (i.e. search, highlight, notes, read out loud etc.).